-Hollywood’s biggest night is this Sunday—and while we’ll be on the edge of our settee waiting to see who takes home this year’s statuettes, one of the best parts of any awards-viewing bash is toasting the fun with a festive cocktail.
-To inspire your Oscar viewing party, we’ve rounded up the five most delicious signature cocktails that have been served through the years at the Governor’s Ball, the official after-party of the Academy Awards.
-Choose your giggle water, channel your inner Audrey, Grace, or Halle, and whip up one of these winning libations.
-To Make It: In a mixing glass filled with ice, combine 1-1/2 ounces Haig Club single-grain Scotch whisky, one barspoon spiced syrup, one barspoon Galliano liqueur, and two dashes aromatic bitters.
+Hollywood’s biggest night of the year is tonight—first with the Academy Awards and then with the Governor’s Ball, the event’s official afterparty.
+While we’ll be on the edge of our settee waiting to see who takes home this year’s golden statuettes, one of the best parts of an awards-viewing party is toasting the fun with a festive cocktail.
+To inspire your Oscar fête, we’ve rounded up the hot-off-the-presses signature cocktail that will be served at this year’s Governor’s Ball, as well as the five most popular libations from past Balls.

+In 2016, the big winners were Spotlight and the sophisticated, spicy, and herbaceous scotch-based cocktail that had a starring role at the Governor’s Ball.
+To Make It: In a mixing glass filled with ice, combine 1-1/2 ounces Haig Club single-grain Scotch whisky, one bar spoon spiced syrup, one bar spoon Galliano liqueur, and two dashes aromatic bitters.
 Stir to combine and strain into a rocks glass filled with ice.
 Garnish each drink with an orange twist.

 Welcome photo: Elizabeth Taylor at the 1961 Academy Awards